isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-08-07-post-Terrorism Financing National Risk Assessment and Strategy for Countering the Financing of Terrorism.md

 against TF.</p>

 ##### **What can you do?**
-<p>Registered dealers should take reference from the TF NRA in assessing
+<p>Regulated dealers should take reference from the TF NRA in assessing
 your TF risks and enhance your controls as appropriate.
 You are encouraged to:</p>
 <ol data-tight="true" class="tight">